 Victas transformed grass into lawns making the 1950s home as neat and tidy as the shiny Holden in the driveway.
 Appearances at this time were everything.

 Inside the 1950s home, the introduction of electric appliances added to the Australian dream reducing much backbreaking domestic work for the housewife.
 Cast-iron fuel stoves, which required constant attention, knowledge of the burning properties of different wood, and skill to use, were replaced with ‘turn-of-the-dial’ electric stoves complete with oven thermostats.
 Ice chests, which only kept food fresh but not cold, and needed twice weekly deliveries of ice, were replaced with refrigerators.

 One of the appliances which heralded the new scientific method of food preparation was the Sunbeam Mixmaster introduced in 1947.
 This replaced the laborious hand-mixing of food and the egg beater.
 Few people ate out and the housewife looked after the home and family, cooking more adventurous dishes.
 Entertaining was popular, and housework depicted done in pearls, twinsets and heels.

 In the 1950s, once they were married, many women had to leave work whether they were secretaries, teachers or research scientists, so as not to take a (returned) man’s job.
 This was despite the huge workforce of women employed a few years earlier during the Second World War.
 So for some women isolated in the suburbs, having the ideal home with the Holden, Victa and Mixmaster, may not have been the Australian dream after all.

-Post by Margaret Simpson, Curator, August 2018
+Written by Margaret Simpson, Curator, August 2018